mike1072/ItemRevisionsWiki/Item-Descriptions/Modded/Modded-Item-Descriptions.md

-This category contains descriptions of the items included Item Revisions.
+This category contains descriptions of the items included in Item Revisions.
 For descriptions of the unmodded versions of these items, see [[Vanilla Item Descriptions]].

 - [[Ranged Weapons|Modded-Ranged-Weapons]]
 - [[Mixed Weapons|Modded-Mixed-Weapons]]